shambhavi-kshirsagar/IBM-HR-Attrition-Dashboard/README.md

 # IBM HR Analytics — Employee Attrition Dashboard

+## About This Project
+I built this dashboard to go beyond surface-level HR reporting and find the real drivers of employee attrition.
+The finding that surprised me most was that overtime — not salary, not age — is the strongest predictor of attrition.
+Employees working overtime leave at 30.5%, nearly double the company average of 16.1%.
+This suggests that burnout and work-life balance are bigger retention risks than compensation alone — a insight that has direct implications for how HR teams should prioritize their interventions.

 ## Overview
 Interactive HR dashboard analyzing attrition patterns across 1,470 employees using IBM Watson HR Analytics dataset.